Dan Grech-Marguerat

-Daniel James Grech-Marguerat (born 11 July 1981 in Bedford), is an English-Maltese recording engineer, record producer and mixer.
+Daniel James Grech-Marguerat (born 11 July 1981), is an English-Maltese record producer, mixer, and engineer.
+He is based in East London.

-Grech has worked with Lana Del Rey, Keane, and Moby.
+Grech has worked with artists including The Killers, Halsey, Lana Del Rey, Liam Gallagher, Kelsea Ballerini, Tom Odell, Mumford & Sons, Keane, and Moby.
+He won a Grammy Award for Best Alternative Music Album for his work on Radiohead's In Rainbows.

-Biography
+Career

-Dan Grech started working at RAK Studios in St John's Wood, London as an assistant recording engineer.
-He worked with record producer Nigel Godrich for two years, participating in records with Charlotte Gainsbourg, The Divine Comedy, Beck and Radiohead.
-He won a Grammy Award for his work with Godrich in 2009 for his work on Radiohead's 'In Rainbows' which picked up 'Best Alternative Album 2009'.
+Grech started working at RAK Studios in St John's Wood, London as an assistant recording engineer.
+He worked with record producer Nigel Godrich for two years, participating on records by Charlotte Gainsbourg, The Divine Comedy, Beck and Radiohead.

-In 2006 he mixed the Scissor Sisters second album Ta-Dah, including the single I Don't Feel Like Dancin', co-written by Elton John, which went to number one in 8 countries, and top 10 in 20 countries.
+In 2006, he mixed the Scissor Sisters second album Ta-Dah, including the single I Don't Feel Like Dancin', co-written by Elton John, which went to number one in 8 countries, top 10 in 20 countries, and was certified 2x platinum in the UK.
+Grech initially joined the project to assist with recording live instruments but eventually took on a larger role, including mixing.
 Later that year, Grech mixed the debut record for the band Dragonette, starting a long-term relationship with the band.